 - No player evaluations, selections or tryouts prior to or during the first week of school.
-(REQUIREMENT) - No player evaluations, selections or tryouts during the off-season phase (previous season, including March through August). - No player evaluations, selections, or tryouts during the first week of school where school starts the week after Labour Day. - Where school starts prior to Labour Day, there must be four skates and/or practices starting the week following Labour Day before player evaluations, selections, tryouts commence. - Must offer a minimum of four practices and/or skill sessions prior to formal player evaluations, selections, tryouts starting.
-(REQUIREMENT) - Must have a minimum of three formal player evaluations, selections, tryouts sessions.
-(REQUIREMENT) - O One skills session, one small-area games session, one formal game.
+(REQUIREMENT) - No player evaluations, selections or tryouts during the off-season phase (previous season, including March through August). - No player evaluations, selections or tryouts during the first week of school where school starts the week after Labour Day. - Where school starts prior to Labour Day, there must be four skates/practices starting the week following Labour Day before player evaluations, selections or tryouts commence. - Must offer a minimum of four practices/skill sessions prior to formal player evaluation/selection/tryouts starting.
+(REQUIREMENT) - Must have a minimum of three formal player evaluations, selections or tryouts sessions.
+(REQUIREMENT) - One skills session, one small-area games session, one formal game.
 (RECOMMENDATION)